PStewart1/HR-Chatbot/README.md

 Localization-------|

-The applet can be hosted locally through use of a Docker container: <guidegoeshere>
+The applet can be hosted locally through use of a Docker container